This article was updated on June 15, 2018.

 5. Ask HR for guidance.

 Leaders within the HR department have long wrestled with the lack of qualified candidates to fill critical positions.
 Share your plans to maintain and grow the business and discuss how HR can support your efforts.
 During this exchange, ask HR if they have a strategic workforce planning (SWP) initiative in place.
 SWP can help organizations know in advance the skills and workers they will need, and how to ensure they will have the necessary people in place to meet those needs.
 During your discussions, you might determine there are unfunded projects that could help both HR and the finance function prepare for the future.

 Organizations find themselves facing a pressing need for highly qualified professionals.
-While it's hard to predict how the labor market will look three to five years from now, all signs point to a tighter market where employees cost more — if you can find them.
-Now is the time to revisit the talent acquisition process and how your firm weathers the ever-increasing lack of candidates with in-demand skills.
+While it's hard to predict how the labor market will look in the future, all signs point to a tighter market where employees cost more — if you can find them.
+Now is the time to focus on talent acquisition and employee retention, and how your firm weathers the ever-increasing lack of candidates with in-demand skills.

 Featured on SPARK